 As an Amazon Affiliate, I earn from qualifying purchases at NO cost to you

 Half a century ago, no one in this country had even heard of cellulite.
 No one knew that there was such a thing.
 It appeared from out of nowhere.
 Nowadays, cellulite has taken its place in the lives of millions of people.
 It can show up anywhere.
-In our arms, legs, buttock, and especially in our thighs.
+In our arms, legs, buttocks, and especially in our thighs.
 It has its own name.
 It’s called cottage cheese.
 Let’s see if we can find natural home remedies for cellulite and bid farewell to the new kid on the block – cellulite.

 What is Cellulite

 Have you ever wondered what those lumpy dimples on your thighs were?
 If your answer is Cellulite, you guessed right.
 Cellulite is a common, harmless condition.
-It causes those lumpy, dimples on the thighs, hips, buttock and abdomen.
+It causes those lumpy, dimples on the thighs, hips, buttocks,s and abdomen.
 Beneath your skin, is a thin layer of fat.
 Now is the time to try natural home remedies for cellulite.

 Fat Cells Clump Together